DuNorth595/Project-PAGE---Public/README.md

-# Project-PAGE---Public
-Project PAGE — Peer Authentication Gateway Emulator Author: Justin Douglas (KD0KAH) Created: 2026 Purpose:  -Provides peer authentication and session gateway behavior for a  -Virtual P25 IP core environment.
-Copyright (c) 2026 Justin Douglas (KD0KAH).

 📡 Project PAGE Emulator

-Project PAGE Emulator is a research and development platform for emulating a P25 SmartConnect-compatible environment, allowing subscriber radios to establish secure connections and interact with a simulated trunked system over IP.
+Project PAGE Emulator is a research and development platform for emulating a P25 SmartConnect®-compatible environment, allowing subscriber radios to establish secure connections and interact with a simulated trunked system over IP.

 The project focuses on:

-Emulating SmartConnect TLS session handling Reproducing radio authentication workflows
+Emulating SmartConnect® TLS session handling Reproducing radio authentication workflows
 Delivering system information and control channel context Observing and analyzing radio behavior during affiliation and system interaction